salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/How to Identify Stakeholders in Project Management?.md

 ### Project Charter

-A [project charter](https://pmstudycircle.com/project-charter/) names the project manager and officially starts the project.
+A [[Project Charter]] names the project manager and officially starts the project.
 This document also contains other high-level information (e.g., the names of the project manager, client, sponsor, and other influential stakeholders).
 The names of the key stakeholders are in the project charter.

 ### Contract Documents